wang-x-xia/takoc-model/README.md

-# Takoc

-## Takoc V1
+# Takoc V1

-The goal of Takoc V1 is very simple - to create a project that extracts its own information.
-Any global variable, type, or method used in the project can be accessed through its ID.
+First, let me explain a bit about Takoc's background.
+Takoc aims to create a type system that enables high-level programming across multiple programming languages.
+It seeks to provide a unified language, data model, and interaction approach for managing code and projects.

+But implementing so many features is not realistic.
+I have tried many frameworks and realized that it is not possible to design everything in one go.
+Therefore, the goal for Takoc V1 is very simple: to **Create a Typescript project that manages itself**.

+Of course, even this task alone is quite challenging, despite the fact that there are already many ways in the community to work with TypeScript projects.

+So, in V1, the entire process will also be broken down into many smaller User Stories to be completed:

+1. Generate `constructor` method
+2. TODO

+## Story-1 Generate `constructor` method

+### Task-1-1 Generate `constructor` method for literal type